mshakeg/awesome-claude-projects/programming/btt-expert/content/7_BTT_Test_Suite_Structure.md

 This guide outlines how to organize a comprehensive test suite using the Branching Tree Technique (BTT) in a Forge/Foundry project, based on the approach used in the Sablier v2-core codebase.

-Note: If a contract name is prefixed with the project name (e.g., SablierV2Lockup), you can omit the prefix in any place where the contract name is being referenced.
-For example, use "lockup" for folder names or "Lockup" in abstract contract names that incorporate the contract name.
+Note: If a contract name is prefixed with the project name (e.g., `SablierV2Lockup` or `SablierV2LockupDynamic` in `@sablier/v2-core`), you must always omit the prefix in any folder, file or contract name within the test suite.
+For example, if the given contract name is `SablierV2Lockup` then in the test suite use `lockup` for folder names, `Lockup.t.sol` for file names or `Lockup_...` in abstract contract names, or if the given contract name is `SablierV2LockupDynamic` then in the test suite use `lockup-dynamic` for folder names, `LockupDynamic.t.sol` or `LockupDynamic_...` in abstract contract names.
+This is simply to avoid being repetitive since it is a given as we are working within the test suite for said project.

 ## Terminology